androchentw/blog-hugo/content/tech/tech-event/2022-11-28-gitlab-google.md

 * Pricing: [https://about.gitlab.com/pricing/](https://about.gitlab.com/pricing/)
 * Mutual introductions
 * Discuss your current DevOps environment, workflow and needs
-* Discuss GitLab and its applicability to your business’ goals
+* Discuss GitLab and its applicability to your business' goals
 * Identify requirements and agree on next steps

 ## Murmur

-* 2022-11-20:
+* 2022-11-20: GitLab 的網頁介紹跟文件真滴讚...